Automatic language translation

 Lifeline is a national charity providing all Australians experiencing emotional distress with access to 24-hour crisis support and suicide prevention services.
 Learn more at Lifeline's website.

-Consultation paper on unlawful conduct (released 20 May 2025)
+Consultation paper on unlawful conduct (released 20 May 2025, submissions closed on 15 August 2025)

 Easy Read consultation paper (released 20 May 2025)